coil-kt/coil/coil-gif/README.md

 ## Transforms

-On Android, to transform the pixel data of each frame of a GIF, see [AnimatedTransformation](/coil/api/coil-gif/coil3.gif/-animated-transformation).
+To transform the pixel data of each frame of a GIF, see [AnimatedTransformation](/coil/api/coil-gif/coil3.gif/-animated-transformation).